 100 Things to Love About Puerto Rico

-To celebrate this milestone and continue sharing the love, we decided to round up 100 things we love about Puerto Rico just for you.
-So, if you’re feeling inspired by this list, pack a bag and charge your phone – you’ll be captioning #NoFilterNeeded in no time.
+There are many things to love about the heart and soul of the Caribbean, but to get you started, we decided to round up 100 things we love about Puerto Rico just for you.
+So, if you’re feeling inspired by this list, pack a bag and charge your phone – you’ll be captioning #NoFilterNeeded and #IslandVibes in no time.

 In terms of natural beauty, Puerto Rico is home to a variety of natural habitats – from coastal to mountainous – where you can find mangrove islands, rain forests, coral reefs, salt flats, bays, unique karst zones, and caves.
 Celebrate the whole spectrum at the island’s 36 nature reserves, which offer every natural habitat you’d expect to find on a Caribbean island (and a few you wouldn’t).